Todor77/LeasingContract/README.md

  6. if any Problem concat (toshe_ilievski@hotmail.com)

-##### SetUp Tomcat and Database
+##### SetUp Database
+#1-way
+ 1. run the sql script from etc/dc/Database.sql

+#2-way
   1. Create new db schema in your local database : leasing_db
+  2. Start the Project to create the Tables with ./gradlew bootRun
- 2. That the Flyway is not working, import the sql form etc/db/xxx
+  2. That the Flyway is not working, import the sql form etc/db/initData.sql

+##### Run the App
- 3. build the Project
+ 1. build the Project ./gradlew build
- 4. bootRun
+ 2. ./gradlew bootRun
- 5. app should work on localhost:8080
+ 3. app should work on localhost:8080

-###FlyWay
+###FlyWay Is Not Working
-Flyway migration is not working because of incompatible versions with mariadb , so i've tryed with 5.5 , and 10.9 and it wasn't starting because of not supported db, so decided to continue without .
-Hope makes no big minus in my applicaiton :)
+Flyway migration is not working because of incompatible versions with mariadb , so i've tryed with 5.5 , and 10.7 and it wasn't starting because of not supported db, so decided to continue without.